Bebe Rexha Puts Her Curvy Booty On Display In Fishnet Tights For Latest Risque Instagram Snap

 Another photo from the shoot shared earlier this week captured Bebe again sitting on the bed, this time facing the camera and holding a red corded phone to her ear.
 The singer sported the same fishnet tights and a black corset top, while a stack of silver necklaces with cross pendants adorned her neck.
 Bebe also sported a fanny-pack type bag that said “Daddy’s Angel” in pink glittery letters, and had a large pair of white angel wings behind her.

 In between promoting her next single, Bebe spent the weekend attending the 61st Annual Grammy Awards, where she was nominated for two categories — Best New Artist and Best Country Duo/Group Performance for her single “Meant to Be,” which she collaborated on with the group Florida Georgia Line.
-The singer looked glamorous in a plunging red dress for the star studded evening, and despite not coming out victorious in either category, still celebrated the night with a “win or lose” party full of champagne and dancing.
+The singer looked glamorous in a plunging red dress for the star-studded evening, and despite not coming out victorious in either category, still celebrated the night with a “win or lose” party full of champagne and dancing.